Paul Miles (politician)

-Paul Terrance Miles (born 13 February 1963) is an Australian politician.
-He was a Liberal member of the Western Australian Legislative Assembly from 2008 to 2017, representing Wanneroo.
+Paul Terrance Miles (born 16 February 1963) Western Australian politician.
+Liberal member of the Western Australian Legislative Assembly from 2008 to 2017, representing Wanneroo.
 He won the seat after defeating sitting Labor MLA Dianne Guise.
-Miles was appointed Parliamentary Secretary to the Minister for Commerce in 2013 to 2016, in the Barnett Ministry.
-In the dying months of the Barnett Government he was made Minister for Local Government, Minister for Community Services, Minister for Seniors and Volunteering, and Minister for Youth in September 2016.
+Paul Miles was appointed Parliamentary Secretary to the Minister for Commerce in 2013 to 2016, in the Barnett Ministry.
+Then was appointed Minister for Local Government, Minister for Community Services, Minister for Seniors and Volunteering, and Minister for Youth in September 2016.

 Biography

-Miles was born in the United Kingdom to parents, Beryl and Alan Miles.
-They migrated to Perth, Australia in 1970.
+Paul Miles was born in the United Kingdom to parents, Beryl and Alan Miles.
+The family migrated to Perth, Australia in 1970.
 He is one of five siblings, and grew up in the suburbs of Balcatta and Girrawheen.

-Miles attended Osborne Park Primary School and Later Montrose Primary School in Girrawheen.
+Paul Miles attended Osborne Park Primary School when he arrived in Perth at age 7 then when the family moved to the then new suburb of Girrawheen attended Montrose Primary School then finished his schooling at Girrawheen Senior High School.

 Political career

 Prior to his election the Legislative Assembly, Miles was a local government Councillor for the North Ward of the City of Wanneroo.
 Miles contested the 2005 Western Australian state election unsuccessfully and then successfully in 2008 and 2013.

 He was defeated in 2017 by Sabine Winton, suffering an 18.2% swing against him, one of the largest in entire State, and was one of 7 sitting Ministers to be defeated.

 He contested the seat again, for the 5th time, at the 2021 State election.
 He was the only former MP who was defeated in 2017 to be recycled as a candidate for the 2021 election.
 He contested Mindarie in the 2025 state election.

 In October 2021, he was elected again to the City of Wanneroo, this time to the Central-East Ward.

+When Paul Miles left state politics he was elected as a Councillor for the City of Wanneroo Local Government for the Central Ward in 2017, then Re-Elected for Council In October 2021, this time to the Central-East Ward.
+And just was re-elected again for the Central-East Ward in 2025.
+Then the City of Wanneroo council elected Cr Paul Miles to be Deputy Mayor.